Top 100 2019 Starting Pitcher Rankings

 You put these two trends together and you have a top tier of starting pitchers that is more valuable than ever, while all the other starters are losing value in relation.
 In fact, with a growing number of middle relievers with serious strikeout potential, the divide between even middle tier starters and good relievers is growing much closer.

 The effect of this is an incredibly top-heavy set of 2019 starting pitcher rankings.
 I’ve always prided myself on being able to build a good pitching staff with one ace and then smart selections much later in a draft.
 With a shrinking middle class of pitchers, my strategy has to change.
 I’m now looking at grabbing two ace-type pitchers in the first four rounds to build a solid base in ERA and WHIP.
 Then I’m building a strong offense with maybe a couple smart pitching buys along the way.
 But rather than take a risk on the hoard of ratio-killing starters in the last five rounds, I’m going to fill in my fantasy staff with high-strikeout, low-WHIP relievers.
 I want to dominate those two categories and finish in the upper third in saves.
-I think the way strikeouts are being spread out among pitchers will allow my two aces and a couple strong relievers (think Brad Peacock, Jose Castillo, Matt Strahm) to finish toward the middle of the pack in strikeouts.
+I think the way strikeouts are being spread out among pitchers will allow my two aces and a couple strong relievers (think Brad Peacock, Chad Green, Matt Strahm) to finish toward the middle of the pack in strikeouts.

 In fact, I dislike the middle tier of starting pitchers so much, I’d rather have the upside potential of a Yu Darvish, Jesus Luzardo, or Brent Honeywell, than a dance with just about any pitcher outside the top 40 or so.
-Hell, if you took pitchers 51 thru 100 and drew names out of a hat, I would argue much.
+Hell, if you took pitchers 51 thru 100 and drew names out of a hat, I wouldn’t argue much.
 They’re all one big bag of maybe.

 So my basic take on pitching this year is quality over quantity.
 I’m probably gonna have fewer innings pitched than almost every other owner in my leagues, but they will be quality innings with high K/9 and low WHIP and ERA numbers.
 I’ve always been that way to some extent, but I am running faster than ever away from innings-eater types.
 I want my innings eaten in a healthier way.
 Less filling, tastes great!